When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 Now you can make Disney’s famous churro bites with only eight ingredients in about 25 minutes.

 They’re crunchy with fluffy insides and covered in cinnamon and sugar yumminess.

-Plus, they’re bite-sized, which just makes them more fun.
+Plus, this version is bite-sized, which just makes it more fun.

 As if Oreos weren’t already good enough, someone decided to deep-fry them.
 I don’t know who that person is, but I love them with all of my heart.

 Deep-fried Oreos are 100% decadent and self-indulgent, but they’re so good – especially with whipped cream on top!

 They taste like Oreos, wrapped in pancakes and covered in powdered sugar.